unpackdev/solgo/README.md

 This project is ideal for developers working with Solidity smart contracts who wish to leverage the power and efficiency of Golang for their analysis tools.

-## WARNINGS
+## Disclaimer

-- Protocol buffers are still under heavy development, some of them only boilerplated.
-- Abstract Syntax Tree (AST) is still under heavy development.
-Functional to a point but with bugs and some deliberate panics so code can be captured and fixed!
-- This project is still under heavy development, some of the features are not implemented yet.
-- This project is not yet ready for use in production.
+Please be aware that this project is still under active development.
+While it is approaching a state suitable for production use, there may still be undiscovered issues or limitations.
+Over the next few weeks, extensive testing will be conducted on 1-2 million contracts to evaluate its performance and stability.
+Additional tests and comprehensive documentation will also be added during this phase.

+Once we are confident that the project is fully ready for production, this disclaimer will be removed.
+Until then, please use the software with caution and report any potential issues or feedback to help us improve its quality.

 ## Why?

-In my projects, I have a strong preference for using Golang or Rust over Javascript.
+I have a strong preference for using Golang or Rust over Javascript.
 I found myself needing to parse Solidity code and conduct some analysis on it.
-During my research, I discovered several projects that aimed to do this.
+During research, I discovered several projects that aimed to do this.
 However, they were either incomplete, not maintained, or not written in Go at all.
 This led me to the decision to create this project.
 The goal is to provide a Solidity parser in Golang that is as "complete as possible" and well-maintained.
 I'm excited to see how this project will develop and evolve.

 ## Documentation